-I'm immensely proud of all we've done to support and engage the global family of National Trusts in 2021.
-And this review reflects an impressive year of delivery.
-But we also bask a little in our members' many achievements too!
-The INTO family has been audacious and resilient.
+This review reflects an impressive year of delivery by INTO and our members.
+As a global movement, we have been audacious and resilient.
 National Trusts across the globe have worked fast and creatively.
-And they have inspired us all with their passion and commitment to our shared mission: To look after the heritage of the world for present and future generations.
+They have inspired us all with their passion and commitment to our shared mission: To look after the heritage of the world for present and future generations.
 We are so grateful to them for all that they do.